danieledurante/GroupTensor-Test/Simulation-Tutorial.md

 cramer_marginal3 <- test_marginal$cramer_margin
 cramer_bivariate3 <- test_bivariate$cramer_bivariate
 ```

-Let us also set useful quantities, including the **burn-in** of the MCMC chains
+Let us also set useful quantities, including the **burn-in** of the MCMC chains.

 ``` r
 p <- dim(cramer_marginal1)[1]
 MCMC_sample <- dim(cramer_marginal1)[2]
 MCMC_burn <- 1001
 ```

 Once this has been done, the `ggplot` code to reproduce the results for the test on the bivariates—representing the lower panels in Figure 2—is provided below.

 ``` r
 matr_1 <- matrix(0,p,p)
 lowerTriangle(matr_1) <- lowerTriangle(apply(cramer_bivariate1[,,MCMC_burn:MCMC_sample]>0.2,c(1,2),mean))